Addiowen/alx-low_level_programming/0x0E-structures_typedef/README.md

 This function initializes a variable of type struct dog with the following as prototype.
 `void init_dog(struct dog *d, char *name, float age, char *owner);`

+## 2-print_dog.c
+is a function that prints a struct dog.